microsoft/malmo/README.md

 #### Running a C# agent: ####

-To run the pre-built sample:
+To run the pre-built sample (on Windows):

 `cd CSharp_Examples`
-`CSharpExamples_RunMission.exe` (on Windows)
+`CSharpExamples_RunMission.exe`

-To build the sample yourself, open CSharp_Examples/RunMission.csproj in Visual Studio or MonoDevelop.
+To build the sample yourself, open CSharp_Examples/RunMission.csproj in Visual Studio.

 Or from the command-line: